Undline/UndChain/readme.md

 ### Latency / Cost

 While a balance of power is key that doesn't completely ensure decentralization, so another method we use is latency.
 Along with affecting your perception score, having a low response time (or cost) makes you more preferred on the network and in the case of partners, gives higher rewards.
 This encourages the network to be more spread out since if you are closer to the client (assuming the same hardware and networking) then it will guarantee you win the latency game.
 Remember that latency is how fast you can respond to a clients request.
-You could be right next door to your client using LoFi, but if it takes you 10ms to process a request that another partner a state away can process in 1ms then you will lose.
+You could be right next door to your client using LoFi, but if it takes you 10ms to process a request that another partner a state away can process in 1ms then you will loose.

 ### Pool-less Protocol